staticallyio/statically-wp/readme.txt

 No, Statically's services are only available under the **cdn.statically.io** domain and it is multi-CDN enabled to provide the best service performance around the globe.

+= NSFW content =

+Statically is a family friendly site and we DO NOT intentionally accept or allow the NSFW types of sites into our program.
+Learn more about our [TOS here](https://statically.io/policies/terms/).

 == Screenshots ==

 1. General settings